Battle of Olustee: Battle

 Following the Florida, Atlantic and Gulf Central Railroad, Seymour led his 5,500 men in the direction of Lake City.
 At approximately 2:30 p.m. on February 20, the Union force approached General Finegan's 5,000 Confederates entrenched near Olustee Station.
 Finegan sent out an infantry brigade to meet Seymour's advance units and lure them into the Confederate entrenchments, but the plan went awry.
 The opposing forces met at Ocean Pond, and the battle began.
 Seymour made the mistake of assuming he was once again facing Florida militia units, which he had routed with ease, and committed his troops piecemeal into the battle.
 Both Finegan and Seymour reinforced their engaged units during the afternoon, and the battle took place in open pine woods.
 The Union forces attacked but were savagely repulsed by withering barrages of rifle and cannon fire.
-At about 4:00 p.m., the lieutenant colonel of the 5th Calvary Battalion, Benjamin B. Sample, led a spoiling assault on the Union lines, causing a great number of casualties on both sides.
-Sample, who was present at some of the bloodiest battles of the western theater, including both the Battle of Stones River and Battle of Chickamauga, was known for his personal courage and tactical brilliance, had attempted split the federal line like he had witnessed at Chickamauga The assault was unsuccessful in breaking the Union line but managed to demoralize the already-weary Union soldiers.

 The battle raged throughout the afternoon until, as Finegan committed the last of his reserves, the Union line broke and began to retreat.
 Finegan did not exploit the retreat and allowed most of the fleeing Union forces to reach Jacksonville.
 It is claimed in letters and memoirs from Confederate officers the reason that the Confederate troops could not exploit the retreat was because they were killing the surviving wounded and captured black troops.
-It was at this stage that Lieutenant Colonel Benjamin Sample, a pre-war southern abolitionist, seeing the slaughter of the black troops, broke out in tears and begged those around him to cease the killing, crying out, "Good Lord, stay your hand! they're men, damn you, they're men!"
 The Confederates made a final attempt to engage the rear element of Seymour's forces just before nightfall but were repulsed by elements of the 54th Massachusetts Volunteer Infantry Regiment and the 35th United States Colored Troops, both composed of Black soldiers.